Course offerings reflect the 2021-2022 Elmhurst University Catalog. All graduate courses are 3 semester hours unless

 This course is designed for teachers to examine the development and the diverse educational, physical, motor, communication, social-emotional and cognitive needs of students with disabilities.
 Research on and implications for appropriate diagnosis, service delivery, and instructional methodology are examined.
 Summer Term.

 An advanced study of the educational assessment processes and strategies with a review of legal provisions, regulations and guidelines.
 Focus areas include the uses and limitations of formal and informal assessments, the administration and interpretation of information obtained from both formal and informal measures, strategies for modifying and adapting formal measures (local, state and national), and the Illinois Alternative Assessment Process.
 Summer Term.

 This course provides a foundation for developing instructional practices that classroom teachers may use to respond to the issues of the 21st century.
-Teachers will examine the learning outcomes of P-12 students with and without special needs in inclusive classrooms and the social issues faced by teachers, counselors, and administrators.
+Teachers will examine the learning outcomes of PK-12 students with and without special needs in inclusive classrooms and how to accommodate student differences using appropriate research-based strategies.
 Additional focus areas will include topics such as professional collaboration, strategies for modifying and adapting instruction, as well as best practice and innovative pedagogy that incorporates the principles of Universal Design for Learning.
 Spring Term.
 May be substituted based on prior coursework in Special Education.

 This course offers an investigation of the special methodology, materials and approaches for teaching students with mild to moderate disabilities in the academic curriculum (K-12).
 Educational assessment strategies, components in individualized education programs, and the design of such programs are also studied.
 Fall Term.